Rigo-codes/aisd-jse-01-js-data-types/README.md

 console.log(user); // Expected Output: undefined
 ```

+- [ ] To see your code in action, run the javascript file in your terminal by using the following command `node index.js`

 **Explanation:**

 - The variable `user` is declared but not given a value, so it is `undefined`.